d4ngvn/CTF_WRITEUP/HackTheBox/Web/Very Easy/Armaxis/readme.md

-NeoVault
+Armaxis
 ========

 ## Challenge Description

-NeoVault is a trusted banking application for fund transfers and downloading transaction history.
-You are invited to explore the application, identify potential vulnerabilities, and recover the hidden flag.
+In the depths of the Frontier, Armaxis powers the enemy’s dominance, dispatching weapons to crush rebellion.
+Fortified and hidden, it controls vital supply chains.
+Yet, a flaw whispers of opportunity, a crack to expose its secrets and disrupt their p

 ## Solution

 The challenge exposes two web interfaces:

-- The main NeoVault banking application
+- The main Armaxis banking application
 - A separate “email-app” interface

 ![Main app](image.png)